Welcome to Chapter 6 of our free email marketing course.

-So the real question becomes, what is required to create the right email marketing strategy, how to engage the thousands of visitors, how to maintain the interest among them, how to turn visitors into potential leads and what are the best practices to generate leads?
+So the real question becomes, what is required to create the right email marketing strategy, how to engage the thousands of visitors, how to maintain their interest among them, how to turn visitors into potential leads and what are the best practices to generate leads?

 Essentials of Email Marketing campaign to generate leads

 There are a few essentials that one should keep in mind while creating email marketing campaigns.
-The pointers help to gear up the lead generation by following:
+The pointers help to gear up the lead generation by the following:

 Subject Line: The subject line is the one that decides whether an email will be read by the visitor or not; to the extent.
 So, spend time thinking about ways you can improve your subject line.